calpaterson/missive/docs/quickstart.rst

 ---------------

 You will notice that the above example had a message with a `get_json` method.
-That was a `JSONMessage` instead of a `GenericMessage`.
+That was a `JSONMessage` instead of a `RawMessage`.
 Processors can be specialised on specific message types.
 Some popular message types are provided and custom message types can be written easily by subclassing `Message`.